 Epilepsy and Other Seizures

-THCV has long been used within the medical community to reduce the severity of seizures.
+THC, and THC derivatives, have long been used within the medical community to reduce the severity of seizures.
 The minor cannabinoid acts as an anti-convulsant, and it has been shown to reduce the frequency and severity of seizures in many patients.

 The compound can also help reduce post-seizure brain fog leaving the patient clear-headed.